open-feature/java-sdk-contrib/providers/multiprovider/README.md

 # OpenFeature Multi-Provider for Java

+> **Deprecated:** This module has been superseded by the multi-provider implementation in the **core Java SDK**.
+> For new projects, please use  [`dev.openfeature.sdk.multiprovider.MultiProvider`](https://github.com/open-feature/java-sdk/blob/main/src/main/java/dev/openfeature/sdk/multiprovider/MultiProvider.java) from the core SDK instead of this contrib module.
+> This artifact remains available for backwards compatibility but may be removed in a future release.

 The OpenFeature Multi-Provider wraps multiple underlying providers in a unified interface, allowing the SDK client to transparently interact with all those providers at once.
 This allows use cases where a single client and evaluation interface is desired, but where the flag data should come from more than one source.